fdliuhao1106/fdliuhao1106.github.io/_pages/cv.md

 Neo-Confucianism, Intellectual History of Ancient China, Book History and Bibliography of Late Imperial China

 ## Field of Specialization
-1.Ming and Qing(1368-1911) literati diaries, annals, letters and manuscripts, focusing on the combination of history of reading, history of books and history of thought.
+1.Ming and Qing(1368-1911) literati diaries, annals, letters and manuscripts, focusing on book history.
 2.Study of Confucianism and literati groups in Lower Yangtze River Delta in modern times.

 ## Selected Publications